 - b.
 Any major change to conditions attached to an approved PD zoning designation requires approval of a zoning map amendment in accordance with the procedures of article V, division 2.
 Without limiting the meaning of the phrase, the following are deemed to constitute major changes for purposes of interpreting this section: - 1.
 The movement of any building or structure adjacent to an exterior boundary line, closer to the boundary line of the property to which it is adjacent; - 2.
-Any More than 5 percent increase in the number of dwelling units or any more than 5 percent increase in the total amount of floor space of any nonresidential building; - 3.
+Any increase in the number of dwelling units or any increase in the total amount of floor space of any nonresidential building; - 3.
 Any decrease in the minimum size of residential units imposed in the original conditional zoning amendment; - 4.
 Any change in any buffer requirement imposed in the original conditional zoning amendment; - 5.
 Any increase in the height of any building or structure; or - 6.
-More than 10 percent Any change in the proportion of floor space devoted to different authorized uses or any change in proportion above 50,000 square feet. - 7.
-More than 5 percent decrease in the amount of open space, or a reduction in amenities required by a conditional site plan approval.
+Any change in the proportion of floor space devoted to different authorized uses.